vanelnw/book-my-ride-frontend/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for giving me the opportunity to work on this project.

-- Microverse
+Special thank to [Murat Korkmaz](https://www.behance.net/muratk) for providing the design guidelines.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>